joearms/joearms.github.com/_posts/2015-01-05-Connecting-Erlang-to-Sonic-Pi.md

 # On the Sonic Pi Interface

 I'd now like to take a moment and heap praises upon the design of Sonic Pi.
-It literally look me about ten minutes to interface Erlang to Sonic Pi.
+It literally took me about ten minutes to interface Erlang to Sonic Pi.

 _Actually this is not quite true_ It took me ten minutes after Sam had explained how the interface worked - he had not documented the interface, assuming that nobody would